Vítězslav Nezval: Later life

 After the German occupation of Czechoslovakia he became involved in the underground anti-fascist resistance movement and was imprisoned in 1944.

 After the liberation of Czechoslovakia Nezval received numerous recognitions and awards for his work.
-He tried remain true to the ideals of Poetism and d reconcile them Socialist realism, which was the new state approved artistic doctrine.
+He tried to remain true to the ideals of Poetism and to reconcile them with Socialist realism, which was the new state approved artistic doctrine.
 He was active in politics and became head of the film department of the Ministry of Information.

 Nezval's health began to deteriorate after the beginning of the 1950s.
 On April 6, 1958, he died in Prague of acute pneumonia and subsequent heart failure.
 The first mourning ceremony at took place at the Rudolfinum and he received a state funeral on 10t of April.
 He was buried at the Vyšehrad Cemetery in Prague.
 His written estate was acquired by the archives of the National Literature Memorial.